 You can also see that we have some green shade cloth wrapped on the back half of the coop.
 This helps ensure that there is always some shady spots.
 Also it protects from sideways rain.
 Rain in the desert always comes in sideways!

 In January (2010) we had a pack of coyotes dig a hole under the fence and take most of our flock.
-Our solution to that was to drive 3' sections of rebar into the ground every 4" all around the coop.
-There is, literally, an underground jail cell beneath the coop now.
-Much safer.

 The dark box on the right side of the coop is our brooder.
 It is currently housing thirteen 4 week old chicks.
 It is a dog kennel wrapped in a tarp with two lights inside.